 - Standard Search Recruitment Application Guidelines.
 In recognition of the time urgency usually associated with standard search recruitments, requests for support will be accepted and considered on a rolling basis.
 A committee will review the applications and will make recommendations to the Provost.
-Deans should expect a turn-around time of approximately 2 weeks.
+Deans should expect a turn-around time of approximately 1 week.

 - Target-of-Opportunity Recruitment Application Guidelines.
 While Departments/Schools will normally use the procedures described in its Standard Search and Evaluation Procedures to recruit faculty members, a hiring unit may seek a waiver from these procedures for some types of recruitments.
 If the candidate’s successful recruitment would bring the composition of the unit's historically underrepresented faculty into closer alignment with the composition of the national pool of qualified candidates, then the unit may apply for a waiver, and also seek funds from the Office of the Provost to support the recruitment.
 Please consult with your dean for more information regarding eligibility.
 The Fall 2021 application deadline was Thursday, October 14, 2021.

 Provost’s Initiative to Support Faculty Cluster Hiring in the areas of STEM Supplemental Research Funding and Race and Racism Scholarship.
 These programs are designed to strategically hire and support several new faculty members to support the University’s goals with respect to diversity and our climate of inclusion.
 These funding mechanisms have been created to accelerate cross-disciplinary and cross-School activity that increases the representation of underrepresented faculty and their interdisciplinary scholarship.
 The two programs are outlined below: